-Order Issued March 30, 2020 (revised May 13, 2020)
+Order Issued March 30, 2020 (revised May 13, 2020) (revised May 20, 2020)

 Pandemic Management Order from the Maine Supreme Judicial Court Consolidating, Ratifying, and Superseding the Previous Orders Concerning

 - A. The Administration of Oaths at Depositions, - B. The Electronic Filing of Motions Directly Bearing on a Criminal Defendant's Liberty Interests, - C. Unexpired Deadlines in Trial Court Cases, - D. Unexpired Deadlines Relating to Law Court Appeal, and - E. Face-to-Face or In-Person Contacts with Children and Families